GoreaTudor/Assembly-Simulator/README.md

         - AND reg, nr
         - AND reg, reg
         - AND reg, ptr
-        - AND reg, addr
+        - AND reg, adr

     * OR dest, src  --  Or operation to src with dest
         - OR reg, nr
         - OR reg, reg
         - OR reg, ptr
-        - OR reg, addr
+        - OR reg, adr

     * XOR dest, src  --  Xor operation to src with dest
         - XOR reg, nr
         - XOR reg, reg
         - XOR reg, ptr
-        - XOR reg, addr
+        - XOR reg, adr

     * NOT dest  --  Inverses the bits of the dest
         - NOT reg